kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 singleton policies, the logic should live in the policy definition resource.
 To enable customization per-binding, the CEL statements should have access to the parameter resource.

-Here is an example of a policy definition using policy predicates (under the `matchConditions` field):
+Here is an example of a policy definition using match conditions (under the `matchConditions` field):

 ```yaml
 apiVersion: admissionregistration.k8s.io/v1alpha1